 43. What did Noel mean in Latin before being used for Christmas?

-44. What Roman holiday-inspired Christmas celebrations?
-Bonus points for when.
+44. What Roman holiday inspired Christmas celebrations?

 47. What song talks about multiple days of the Christmas celebration?

-51. When was the term “Xmas” started?
+51. When did the term “Xmas” start being used?

-52. How did Xmas begin?
+52. How did Xmas begin as an abbreviation?

 Christmas Trivia for Kids